ShipSoft/FairShip/README.md

 5. Install the [SHIP](https://github.com/ShipSoft/FairShip.git) software:

     ```bash
-    cd $SHIPSOFT
+    cd $SHIPSOFT (or at any other place XXX, assuming environment variable FAIRSHIP set to XXX/FairShip
     git clone https://github.com/ShipSoft/FairShip.git
     mkdir FairShipRun
     cd FairShipRun
     cmake ../FairShip
     make
     . config.sh    [or source config.csh]
+    (there is an issue with check_system.csh, does return wrong answer, should be removed from config.csh, otherwise setup stops
     ```

-6. Now you can for example simulate some events and run the event display:
+6. Set environment variables for PYTHON:

+    for the csh:

     ```bash
-    root -q ../FairShip/macro/run_sim.C
-    root ../FairShip/macro/eventDisplay.C
+    setenv PYTHONPATH ${PYTHONPATH}:${FAIRSHIP}/tools/root/bindings/pyroot:${SIMPATH}/lib:${SIMPATH}/lib/root
+    setenv LD_LIBRARY_PATH ${LD_LIBRARY_PATH}:${FAIRSHIP}/genfit-build/lib
+    ```

+7. Now you can for example simulate some events and run the event display:

+    ```bash
+    python $FAIRSHIP/macro/run_simPythia.py
+    python -i $FAIRSHIP/macro/eventDisplay.py
     // Click on "FairEventManager" (in the top-left pane)
     // Click on the "Info" tab (on top of the bottom-left pane)
     // Increase the "Current Event" to >0 to see the events
-    root [1] .q
-    ```
+    Use quit() or Ctrl-D (i.e. EOF) to exit